Lean Project Management and Lean Methodology

 - Improves profit margin

 Project management processes can be improved by the help of lean principles.
 A project can be thought as a value stream from the project managers point of view.
 Then the customer requiremets and satisfaction should be specified.
-The project management team members must enhance the working environment by specifying and eliminating wastes in all the processes.
+The project team members must enhance the working environment by specifying and eliminating wastes in all the processes.
 Deming Cycle, 5 Why’s, Kaizen, 3M’s can be used to improve the processes for production.